 The Alaska State Library sponsors a statewide summer reading program by providing a basic starter kit of materials and a summer reading program manual to each library participating in the statewide program.
 At the conclusion of the summer reading program, participating libraries complete and submit a summer reading program report and evaluation.
 The information from evaluations help the Alaska State Library plan meet federal grant requirements.

-Registration for the 2021 Statewide Summer Reading Program is now open.
-Deadline to apply: November 10, 2020.
+Registration for the 2021 Statewide Summer Reading Program has closed.

 Libraries throughout Alaska have begun partnering with the Summer Food Service Program as a way to improve services for underserved children and low-income families.
 The Summer Food Service Program (SFSP) is a federally-funded program that provides free, nutritious meals to children age 18 or younger living in low-income areas, or pockets of poverty during the summer months when school is not in session.
 Below are some helpful resources to get you started: